-If you’re spending all that time making a delicious meal, you don’t want your guests to fill up on appetizers, leaving no room for the turkey (and everything that comes with it).
-These six delicious Thanksgiving appetizers are both tasty and light, so no one spoils their holiday dinner filling up beforehand.
+If you’re spending all that time making a delicious meal, you don’t want your guests to fill up on appetizers and leave no room for the turkey (and everything that comes with it).
+These seven delicious Thanksgiving appetizers are both tasty and light, so no one spoils their holiday dinner filling up beforehand.

 This spin on the traditional jalapeno cream cheese dip combines some fall flavors with the classic ones.
 Start with simple cranberry jalapeno salsa that’s tangy, sweet, and spicy, and spread it on top of a layer of whipped cream cheese for a smooth and creamy combination.
 Then, serve this dip with chips or crackers and your guests will love how light and flavorful it is.